-In this paper, we describe the expected performance of WFST and its observation strategy in Section 2.
-The relevant time domain sciences including supernovae, tidal disruption events (TDE), multi-messenger astrophysics and active galactic nuclei (AGN) are covered in Sections 3.1 through 3.4, while the Milky Way together with its neighbors and the solar system are discussed in Sections 4 and 5, respectively.
-Prospects in galaxy formation and cosmology are discussed in Section 6 and a summary of this paper is given in Section 7.
+In this article, we describe the expected performance of WFST and its observation strategy in Section 2.
+Relevant time domain science, including supernovae, tide disturbance events (TDEs), multimessager astrophysics, and active galactic nuclei (AGNs), is covered in Sections 3.1 to 3.4, while topics on the Milky Way and asteroids are discussed in Sections 4 and 5, respectively.
+Section 6 presents the prospects for galaxy formation and cosmology, and Section 7 provides a summary of this paper.